WiiLink24/WiiLink24.github.io/faq.md

 ### Is your service a replacement for services such as RiiConnect24?

 - No!
-This service is designed to be a companion to RiiConnect24, providing exclusive Japanese and streaming services, though some channels will be able to replace them (such as Mii Contest Channel and Everybody Votes Channel)
+This service is designed to be a companion to RiiConnect24, providing exclusive Japanese and streaming services, though some channels will be able to replace them (such as the Nintendo Channel and Forecast Channel)

 ### Why is WiiLink developing WiiConnect24?